 There is no black and white rule when a child’s trust and body are violated.
 The emotional effects can range from shame, to guilt, to anger, to self-hatred, to sadness.
 In school, kids are warned about strangers, but they rarely are taught about what happens when the stranger is a grandparent, their mom’s boyfriend, or their favorite uncle or cousin.
 And it becomes even more complex when that person is of the same gender.

-So the next time this conversation pops up in your presence, I implore you to think about the kids and adults who may still suffering through their childhood experiences.
-They don't deserve to victimized again by having to be subjected to the opinions and judgments of the people around them.
-They deserve the right to create their own labels without the world doing it for them.
+So the next time this conversation pops up, I implore you to think about the kids and adults who may still suffering through their childhood experiences.
+They don't deserve to victimized again by having to be subjected to the labels, opinions and judgments of the people around them.
+They deserve the right to create their own truth without the world doing it for them.